-If plaque isn't removed, a hard residue called tartar will form which will attract more bacteria to the surface of the tooth and to the gum line, which then creates even more plaque and tartar - and so the cycle continues.
+Tartar will attract more bacteria to the surface of the tooth and to the gum line, which then creates more plaque and more tartar.

 the tartar isn't removed it builds up underneath the gums causing

 It's at this point that the damage is referred to as 'periodontal disease', which can be very painful for your pet and can lead to abscesses, loosening of teeth, tooth decay, and tooth loss.